nash-io/ico-round2-lottery/README.md

     width="125px;">

 </p>
-<h3 align="center">NEX ICO Round 2Lottery</h3>
+<h3 align="center">NEX ICO Round 2 Lottery</h3>
 <hr/>

-This is a repository that contains the data submitted to our lottery system, our methodology for determining the winners of the lottery, and the results of the lottery.
+This is a repository that contains hashes of data submitted to our KYC system, our methodology for determining the winners of the lottery, and the results of the lottery for spots in Round 2 of the ICO.

 All results are verifiable by anyone who wishes to follow the steps below.
 These results are final

+Winning hashes are listed in `winning_hashes_ico_round2.json`

 ## Setup